thebitmonk/send_post_api/docs/AccountmessageApi.md

-Find all message events associated with a message id from a specific node <br>
+Find all message events associated with a message id from a specific node

 ### Example
 ```javascript